abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 obstructive.
 As we keep doing that, the mind settles.

-Q: When there is a lot of pain in the body, it is difficult to maintain Right Effort.
+Q: When there is a lot of pain in the body, it is difficult to maintain right effort.
 Yet sometimes, through patient endurance, the pain lessens.
-Can you speak about Right Effort and the connection between Right Effort and *samādhi*?
+Can you speak about right effort and the connection between right effort and *samādhi*?

-A: It’s good to refresh our memory as to what Right Effort actually is.
-When we conceive of Right Effort, we use the word “effort,” and of course effort is about doing, struggling: getting out there and energetically being assiduous and diligent, which is sometimes good.
+A: It’s good to refresh our memory as to what right effort actually is.
+When we conceive of right effort, we use the word “effort,” and of course effort is about doing, struggling: getting out there and energetically being assiduous and diligent, which is sometimes good.

-But the way the Buddha defines Right Effort is effort for decreasing unwholesome mental states that have arisen.
-Effort for the preventing of unwholesome mental states that have yet to arise is also Right Effort.
+But the way the Buddha defines right effort is effort for decreasing unwholesome mental states that have arisen.
+Effort for the preventing of unwholesome mental states that have yet to arise is also right effort.
-Effort for the bringing into being of wholesome states that have not yet arisen is Right Effort.
-And effort for the maintaining of wholesome states that have arisen is Right Effort.
+Effort for the bringing into being of wholesome states that have not yet arisen is right effort.
+And effort for the maintaining of wholesome states that have arisen is right effort.

 It might sound a bit convoluted, but it’s a very clear description, once you get your mind around it.
-When the Buddha defines it, it’s all about actual mental states.
-Right Effort is not about how diligent we appear externally or how much we flog ourselves.
+When the Buddha defines it, it’s all about actual mental states. right effort is not about how diligent we appear externally or how much we flog ourselves.
 It’s about attending to the quality of the mind—wholesome or unwholesome—and how we relate to the unwholesome or unskillful states: whether we support them, buy into